xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Glossary.md

 ### Document

-Documents in ArangoDB are JSON objects.
+Documents in AvocadoDB are JSON objects.
 These objects can be nested (to any depth) and may contain arrays.
 Each document is uniquely identified by its document handle.

 ### Document ETag